cloudfoundry-attic/lattice-release/docs/private-docker-registry.html.md

     ltc create private-lattice-app 192.168.59.103:5000/lattice-app

 If there is a problem, run `ltc debug-logs` in a shell while you `ltc remove private-lattice-app` and retry the `ltc create`.

+> Note: you will need `ltc` version 0.2.3 or greater.